Why is hay in the treetops?

 The Asian Hornet has a smooth, black and yellow-orange body with yellow legs and black wings, whereas the European Hornet has a smooth, black and yellow body with distinctive yellow legs and reddish-orange wings.

-The Asian Hornet (Vespa velutina) is an insect in the family of eusocial wasps.
-It is a vespine.
+The Asian Hornet (Vespa velutina) is an insect in the Vespidae family of eusocial wasps.
+It is a vespid.
 It is also known as the Yellow-Legged Hornet.

 The Asian Hornet has a smooth black and yellow-orange body with black wings and yellow legs, called tarsi.
 Its thorax (chest) is brown or black.
 Its abdomen (stomach) is brown.
 Each abdominal segment has a narrow yellow border, except for the fourth segment, which is orange.
 Its head is black with a yellow-orange face and black antennae.
 The female worker hornet has a smooth barbless stinger that can repeatedly sting an animal.